honj/INFX-551-Spring2017/Data/Community Garden Data/readme.md

   * Contact information = Contact
   * Other information = Other
 ##### Data sources
-* As in ".url" files
+* As in first line of ".url" files
 * Examples:
   * Data.Seattle.Gov = DSG
   * Farming Concrete Mill = FCMill